Knee Pain Treatment in Indian Trail, NC: Beyond Rest and Ice

 Why Choose Indian Trail Chiropractic for Knee Pain

 Most chiropractors focus exclusively on the spine.
-As a Certified Chiropractic Extremity Practitioner with over 20 years of experience, I specialize in treating joints throughout the body, including the knee.
+As a Certified Chiropractic Extremity Practitioner with over 20 years of experience, I specialize in treating joints throughout the body – including the knee – with a level of training and precision most chiropractic offices simply don’t offer.

-My background in sports performance and biomechanics allows me to identify and correct the movement dysfunctions causing your knee pain.
-I’ve worked with athletes at every level and treated thousands of patients dealing with knee issues.
+My background in sports performance and biomechanics means I identify and correct the movement dysfunctions causing your knee pain rather than just treating where it hurts.
+I’ve worked with athletes at every level and treated thousands of patients with knee issues across two decades of practice.

 Get Knee Pain Relief in Indian Trail